Oru Kal Oru Kannadi: Legacy

 Oru Kal Oru Kannadi's success, along with that of other contemporaneous Tamil films such as Kadhalil Sodhappuvadhu Yeppadi, Marina and Kalakalappu, initiated a short-lived trend of comedy films becoming successful.
 Trade analyst Sreedhar Pillai noted a shift in Tamil cinema from violent revenge-based films to comedies, which were found to be more commercially viable.
 The film established Udhayanidhi as a leading actor in Tamil cinema, and propelled his successful acting career until his eventual retirement from acting in 2023 to focus on politics.
 Udhayanidhi said he intended to quit acting after Oru Kal Oru Kannadi, but decided not to do so due to the film's success.
-He said this was unfortunate as it made him believe comedy was his comfort zone, so he acted in more films in that genre.
+He said this made him believe comedy was his comfort zone, so he acted in more films in that genre.
 Udhayanidhi eventually found the genre boring, and began acting in more serious films such as Gethu and Manithan (both 2016), hoping to experiment and reinvent himself.

 Santhanam's comedy was considered a trendsetting one and was considered important for the film's success.
 Suresh Kannan in his column for Puthiya Thalaimurai called Partha a modern-day version of the Anniyan character Ambi with his Brahmin customs, body language, costumes of varied colour combinations and Mylapore English standing out from Santhanam's earlier films.
 Oru Kal Oru Kannadi emerged a breakthrough for Madhumitha, who played the character of Jangiri, and she became known by that name.
 The film also fetched significant recognition for Narayan.

 Despite its success, the film also received criticism for its apparent glorification of misogyny, stalking and body shaming.
 In a 2024 interview, Rajesh said, "I took cognisance of my comedy scenes not being regarded as funny anymore.
 I sincerely regret having thought of body shaming and mocking religious beliefs as a way of evoking laughter".